Nuix/discover-extension-sdk/DownloadFiles.md

 - Download a file based on the file ID (9.6.002)
 - Download a content file based on the content file type ranking (9.6.002)
 - Download a page file based on the page file number (9.6.002)
-- Download a page file as a .jpg or .png image (9.7.000)
+- Download an image of a page as a .jpg or .png (9.7.000)

 ## Usage notes
 Note the following:
 - This endpoint allows users to download files only through a UIX.
 Users cannot download files by calling the endpoint directly.
 - A user can download a file though a UIX even if the security for the **Document - Download** option on the Case Home > Security > Features page in Ringtail is set to Deny for the user's group.
 - A user cannot download a file associated with a document if the user does not have access to the document, or if the document contains branded redactions.
+- Images can be downloaded for documents that have been imaged into a format such as PDF or .tiff.
 - Images are returned at 100% scale.
 This may result in large images being returned, particularly for documents that were scanned at a high DPI (dots per inch).

 ## Request format

 ### Endpoint
-`POST /api/download`
+`POST /Ringtail-Svc-Portal/api/download`

+Depending on how Ringtail is installed, the download URL may vary.
+The download URL is defined by `downloadUrl` in [Ringtail.Context](API.md#context).

 ### HTTP header
 `Authorization: bearer {APIToken}`